Field Spaniel: History

 Ch.
 Clareholm Dora, Best Champion at Crufts in 1909.

 The Field Spaniel was originally developed for the show ring by competitors who were attempting to develop an all-black Spaniel.
 Some of the breeding methods of those early developers were criticised; one of the first breeders of the Field Spaniel, Thomas Jacobs, said of the origin; "Much has been written and said on the purity of the breed; deprecating the means I have adopted to produce them as calculated to alter a presumed type, and frequent missiles have been hurled at me and my dogs from behind the hedge.
-But where is the pure bred black spaniel we hear so much about?
-Proof of the existence of the pure bred one (if there ever was one!) has not been forthcoming.
+But where is the purebred black spaniel we hear so much about?
+Proof of the existence of the purebred one (if there ever was one!) has not been forthcoming.
 Like most sporting dogs, they are the result of different crosses."

 They were unpopular with sportsmen as the dark colours of the breed did not show up in hunting conditions, and the elongated and short shape of the early breed was not very practical for moving easily through cover.
 The low-slung variety of Field Spaniel were developed by Phineas Bullock from dogs previously owned by Sir Francis Burdett, the secretary of the Birmingham Dog Show.
 Burdett was said to have owned a variety of black Cocker Spaniels.
 Bullock crossed the Field Spaniel with the Sussex Spaniel and the English Water Spaniel.
 In the 1870s, Burdett was very successful in the show ring with his variety of Field Spaniel; however, it resulted in a dog that was almost exactly like a Sussex Spaniel with the exception of the head itself.